What programs and degrees are offered at Duke?

 Which faculty members are taking students this year?

-Unfortunately, until application and interview time the department is uncertain as to which faculty members will take students.
-We strongly encourage you to contact the faculty in whose work you are interested to make sure he or she plans to recruit new students.
+Unfortunately, until application and interview time the department is uncertain as to which Admitting Faculty members will take students.
+Prospective students can refer to the information page for their training area of interest to determine which faculty members are admitting students for the current year.
+If that information is not posted, we strongly encourage you to contact the faculty in whose work you are interested to make sure he or she plans to recruit new students.

 I already have a master's degree.
 Can I transfer any of my credits?